FOIA Prep Work - Using Forms and Templates

 Consider whether we can ask for a fee waiver and decide how much we are willing to pay for the records we request.

-Decide, as a class, how we are going to track all of these requests.
+Decide how we are going to track all of these requests.

 All of these details must be determined before we write a word of the FOI request, itself!
 Whew!